Blog

 The new food and beverage landscape

-The latest food policies aimed at the soft drinks market are examples of the Saudi government’s long-term goal to improve health standards.
+The latest food policies aimed at the Saudi soft drinks market are examples of The Kingdom’s long-term goal to improve health standards.
 The reduction of sugar consumption has been identified as a primary target by the ongoing Saudi Health Transformation Programme, which looks to clamp down on unhealthy habits.

 In line with the rising health and wellness trends, a growing number of soft drinks producers are continuing to develop their portfolios to include healthier variants, such as sugar-free beverages, lower-calorie drinks, natural ingredients, and organic alternatives.
 These products may become essential for market growth as conventional soft drinks are phased out.